Open for treatment starting November 10th!

-Get ready to join us as we celebrate the official grand opening of our Gregory E. Polisseni Living Hope Treatment Center!
-Grand opening details will be announced soon.
-Be sure to check back for updates.
+Get ready to join us as we celebrate the official grand opening of our Gregory E. Polisseni Living Hope Treatment Center On November 10th, 2022!
+Be sure to check out our digital real-life tour of what the new facility will look like here!

 Coming soon — a first-of-its-kind, brand-new, integrated recovery and mental health facility.
 We look forward to welcoming community members and offering life-changing support, programs, and resources to help them move forward.